IliyaGogolev/exampe-mvp/README.md

 * ViewData - data which used inside UI, used to encapsulated and seperate UI layer from domain

 TODO: This is very basic sample app.
 A lot of improvements can be done by using architecture components and best practices (Lifecycle, LiveData, Paging, etc...)
-Everybody is welcome to contribute :)